 - Open your phone’s Settings app.

 - Select Network & internet.

-- You can see more details and even check how much data each app uses.
+- You can see more information here, and even check how much data each app uses.

 Temperature suddenly rising

 We aren’t talking about paranormal activity… though sometimes it may seem like it.
 Sometimes phones that are being spied on make weird noises during calls.
 This could include white noise, beeping, or simple echoing.
-Of course, we all have bad reception sometimes, but it shouldn’t be a habitual thing.
+Of course, we all have lousy reception sometimes, but it shouldn’t be habitual.

 Phone turning on and off

-Other usual signs that your device may have been compromised are random boots and shutdowns.
-Now, don’t go too crazy with this one, as some buggy phones do this at times, but keep your eyes open for other clues if you see this type of odd behavior.
+Other usual signs that your device may have been compromised are random reboots and shutdowns.
+Don’t go too crazy with this one, as some buggy phones do this at times, but keep your eyes open for other clues if you see this type of odd behavior.

 Are you getting some weird text messages?
-Maybe ones with a bunch of letters and numbers that seem to be code.
-Maybe just random talk from unknown numbers.
+Maybe ones with many letters and numbers that seem to be code.
+Perhaps just random talk from unknown numbers.
 They can be anything, really.

-Attackers often use these to communicate with the device and give it a command.
-If an attacker needs your location, for example, he can request it by sending you a message with a pre-determined code.
+Attackers often use these to communicate with devices and give them commands.
+For example, if an attacker needs your location, he can request it by sending you a message with a pre-determined code.

 Have you noticed some weird apps showing up out of nowhere?
-This could be malware or spyware, which can often download and install apps on your smartphone without approval.
+These could result from malware or spyware, which can often download and install apps on your smartphone without approval.

 Is your phone doing things when it shouldn’t?

-Notification lights, sounds, and screens activating are normal, but it’s not OK to see these things happening when they shouldn’t.
-You should be concerned if your phone is showing signs of activity when nothing is going on.
+Notification lights, sounds, and screens activating are standard, but it’s not OK to see these things happening when they shouldn’t.
+You should be concerned if your phone shows signs of activity when you’re not doing anything with it.
 If your screen turns on or the phone makes a noise, and there is no notification in sight, this may be a sign someone is spying on you.